tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 Welcome students to the second day of APIs, open the lesson slides and move to "The Rise of APIs" section by highlighting the following talking points:

-* Today's class will be a continuation of the last session; however, there will be more emphasis and focus on using FinTech APIs in a practical manner.
+* Today's class will be a continuation of the last session; however, there will be more emphasis and focus on effectively using FinTech APIs.

-* There are a number of FinTech APIs available that grant users the ability to create and execute analytic pipelines on various forms of financial data.
+* There are several FinTech APIs available that grant users the ability to create and execute analytic pipelines on various forms of financial data.

 * Because APIs often offer practical services, they may require subscriptions or payment.
 Companies use API keys and user accounts to ensure billing and secure transmission of financial and other confidential information.

-* You will hands on experience on using Plaid (a banking API), Quandl (to fetch historical stock data) and Alpaca (a trading API)
+* You will hands-on experience on using Plaid (a banking API), Quandl (to fetch historical stock data) and Alpaca (a trading API)

-Explain to students that the Department of Finance and the Provincial Finance Regulators are responsible of providing a financial regulatory framework for Canada, however, the financial policy for the Canadian FinTech industry is still under development according to [a report released by the Competition Bureau](https://www.competitionbureau.gc.ca/eic/site/cb-bc.nsf/eng/04322.html).
+Explain to students that the Department of Finance and the Provincial Finance Regulators are responsible for providing a financial regulatory framework for Canada, however, the monetary policy for the Canadian FinTech industry is still under development according to [a report released by the Competition Bureau](https://www.competitionbureau.gc.ca/eic/site/cb-bc.nsf/eng/04322.html).

 * As a general regulatory framework, every company interested in providing technology-led financial services should be compliant at least with [The Personal Information Protection and Electronic Documents Act (PIPEDA)](https://www.priv.gc.ca/en/privacy-topics/privacy-laws-in-canada/the-personal-information-protection-and-electronic-documents-act-pipeda/pipeda_brief/) and the [Canada's Anti-Money Laundering and Anti-Terrorist Financing Regime (AML/CT)](https://www.fintrac-canafe.gc.ca/fintrac-canafe/antimltf-eng).